 Come improve your stick skills with the Fresno State lacrosse team at the Fall Clinic.

 Sarah Lautenbach is entering her second year with Fresno State as an assistant lacrosse coach in the upcoming 2013-14 season.
 In her first year, Lautenbach worked chiefly with the defensive unit.
 Her efforts led the Bulldog defense to a season-high 212 groundballs.
 The team also recorded 90 caused turnovers, the highest in three seasons.

 Before joining the `Dogs in 2012, Lautenbach was a volunteer assistant lacrosse coach at Drexel University, where the team was 2012 CAA Tournament Qualifiers.

 As a player at Old Dominion University, Lautenbach started as a midfielder under previous US National Team's Coach Sue Stahl.

-A native of West Chester, PA, Lautenbach graduated with a bachelor degree in criminology and a minor in sociology from Old Dominion University in 2007.
+A native of West Chester, PA, Lautenbach graduated with a bachelors degree in criminology and a minor in sociology from Old Dominion University in 2007.
 She also currently holds an NCCA accredited certification from the American Council on Exercise in Personal Training and is currently working towards her Nutrition Specialist certification.